aisingapore/PeekingDuck/docs/source/tutorials/05_import_as_module.rst

     <h3>Download Demo Data</h3>

 We are using `Open Images Dataset V6 <https://storage.googleapis.com/openimages/web/index.html>`_ as the dataset for this demo.
-We recommend using the third party `oidv6 PyPI package <https://pypi.org/project/oidv6/>`_ to download the images necessary for this demo.
+We recommend using the third-party `oidv6 PyPI package <https://pypi.org/project/oidv6/>`_ to download the images necessary for this demo.

-Run the following command after installing:
+Run the following command after installing the prerequisites:

 .. admonition:: Terminal Session